 Read this if you are an engineering student or even if you’ve been in the profession for 10 years.
 James Trevelyan explains what engineers do on a daily basis, what skills are vital to possess and how you can become better at what you do.

 This book would be of a particular interest to students who are currently in their 20s.
 Why are the 20s the defining decade of your life?
-How not to waste any time and not to look back onto your life when you turn 30 and regret things?
+How not to waste any time and not to look back on your life when you turn 30 and regret things?
 All these questions are answered by Meg Jay in her best-selling book.

 You might be thinking – how is the morning relevant to your job in any way?
 Well, Hal Elrod argues that mornings are the most important time period in the whole day.
 If you start your day right the rest will flow in!